arashnm80/arashnm80.github.io/quotes.md

 > The first principle is that I must not fool myself, and I'm the easiest person to fool.

 > Look, if you had one shot, or one opportunity.
 To seize everything you ever wanted in one moment.
 Would you capture it or just let it slip?

+> Success is to seize narrow short-term golden windows.

 > The only way humans have ever figured out of getting somewhere is to leave something behind.